-Communicare supports both clinical and non-clinical user profiles.
+Best Practice supports both clinical and non-clinical user profiles.
 If a user records clinical activity while logged in under a non-clinical profile (e.g. Practice Manager), it can lead to inconsistencies in reporting.
 Specifically, the Episode of Care count may be higher than the Client Contacts count which will trigger a validation flag in the Health Data Portal.
-This can also occur when a non-clinical performs administrative tasks but unintentionally creates a visit without any clinical information.
 This occurs because Episodes of Care are not filtered by provider type, whereas Client Contacts are.

-TIPS:

-- Always ensure you're logged in under the appropriate profile for the task.
-Clinical activities should be recorded using a clinical profile to maintain accurate and consistent reporting. - Use the tips in the article 'Foundation concepts identifying blank visits in Communicare' (link in Resources below) to set up non-clinical users so they cannot unintentionally create blank visits.
+TIP: Always ensure you're logged in under the appropriate profile for the task.
+Clinical activities should be recorded using a clinical user profile to maintain accurate and consistent reporting.